sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change owner to Vincet and group owner to staff for all files dirs in working dir
+Changes owner and group owner of -hello to vincet and staff respec -hello is in working idr and _hello is symbo lnk